-The European Union (EU) supports strong protection and enforcement of intellectual property (IP) rights, including through trademarks.
-The IP protection system is a cornerstone of modern economic policy and a catalyst for development; it allows the development of indigenous technological capacity and generates export opportunities by enhancing competitiveness.
+The EU is committed to a strong protection and enforcement of IPR worldwide, including through trademarks.
+The IPR protection system is a cornerstone of modern economic policy and a catalyst for development.
+It allows the development of indigenous technological capacity and generates export opportunities by enhancing competitiveness.